Policy of deliberate ambiguity: Response to chemical or biological warfare

 Another historic use of this policy is whether the United States would retaliate to a chemical or biological attack with nuclear weapons; specifically, during the Persian Gulf War.
 Related is the notion of a nuclear umbrella.
 Some commentators believe President Barack Obama broke US policy and damaged U.S. interests by failing to take sufficient action against the regime of Bashar al-Assad for its Ghouta chemical attack on civilians in the village of Ghouta near Damascus on August 21, 2013.
 President Barack Obama had used the phrase "red line" in reference to the use of chemical weapons on August 20, just one day prior.
 Specifically, Obama said: "We have been very clear to the Assad regime, but also to other players on the ground, that a red line for us is we start seeing a whole bunch of chemical weapons moving around or being utilized.
 That would change my calculus.
 That would change my equation."

 Nuclear weapons on surface ships

-Since passing a 1987 law, New Zealand has banned all nuclear powered means of war, whether nuclear weapons or nuclear powered propulsion from its sovereign territory, thereby making it a military nuclear-free zone.
-New Zealand has not banned civilian nuclear energy, but it is no longer used there and the public is quite opposed, thereby making it a de facto nuclear-free country.
-This ban includes its 12 nmi territorial waters as per the United Nations Convention on the Law of the Sea.

 Official U.S. Navy policy is "not to deploy nuclear weapons aboard surface ships, naval aircraft, attack submarines, or guided missile submarines.
 However, we do not discuss the presence or absence of nuclear weapons aboard specific ships, submarines, or aircraft.”
 Because the U.S. Navy refuses to confirm whether any particular ship is or is not carrying nuclear weapons, this was an effective ban on the ships' entry into New Zealand territory.
 In response, the United States partially suspended New Zealand from the ANZUS military alliance.
 President Ronald Reagan stated that New Zealand was "a friend, but not an ally".